hawkkcodes/anidownloader/README.md

 ## How does it work?

+The program firstly asks you for a MEGA login.
+You can choose between two options:

+- Use an anonymous temporary MEGA login.
+Pick this option if you don't own a MEGA account, or if you don't want to use your personal account.
+The only con to this choice, is that the daily download limit is 5GB, restricted by network.

+- Use your own MEGA account.
+In case you have a MEGA PRO account (which increases the download limit), you can log in with it and download more chapters than the average user.
+NOTE: you will get an email when logging in.
+I'm not responsible of any data loss, as I'm not the creator of the library.
+If you have any trouble of this kind contact [O'Dwyer Software](https://github.com/odwyersoftware).

-The program firstly logs in to an anonymous temporary MEGA account.
-This limits the maximum daily download limit to 5GB for now.
-To know when the limit has been reached, the program throws an error that looks like this:
+To know when the download limit has been reached, the program throws an error that looks like this:

 ```
 File "C:\Users\YourUsername\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.10_qbz5n2kfra8p0\LocalCache\local-packages\Python310\site-packages\mega\mega.py", line 731, in _download_file